Ahmed-Taha-981/Parallel-DFS-Algorithm/docs/Performance_Profiling_Report.md

 ### Key Findings

-1. **Serial Fraction**: The implementation has a significant serial component due to critical sections
-2. **Speedup**: Sublinear speedup is observed, consistent with Amdahl's Law predictions
-3. **Efficiency**: Efficiency decreases as thread count increases
-4. **Optimal Thread Count**: Based on efficiency, there is likely an optimal thread count (typically 2-4 for this problem)
+1. **Negative Speedup**: The parallel implementation is consistently slower than the serial version across all thread counts (speedup < 1.0)
+2. **Extremely Low Efficiency**: Efficiency ranges from 9.15% (2 threads) down to 0.36% (16 threads)
+3. **Performance Degradation**: As thread count increases, performance worsens due to increased synchronization overhead
+4. **Overhead Dominance**: The overhead from task creation, critical sections, and synchronization far exceeds any parallel benefit
+5. **Conclusion**: **For this graph size (10,000 vertices), the serial implementation is superior**

 ### Recommendations

-1. **Reduce Critical Sections**:
-   - Use thread-local visited arrays and merge at the end
+1. **Use Serial Implementation for Small Graphs**:
+   - For graphs with ≤10,000 vertices, the serial version is more efficient
+   - Avoid parallel overhead for problems where computation time is minimal

+2. **Test with Larger Graphs**:
+   - The parallel version may show benefits with significantly larger graphs (100,000+ vertices)
+   - Increased problem size may amortize the parallelization overhead
+   - Stack overflow issues need to be addressed for very large graphs

+3. **Reduce Synchronization Overhead**:
+   - Minimize critical section usage by using thread-local data structures
-   - Use atomic operations where possible instead of critical sections
+   - Consider lock-free data structures or atomic operations
-   - Reduce frequency of shared data access
+   - Batch operations to reduce synchronization frequency

-2. **Optimize Task Granularity**:
+4. **Optimize Task Granularity**:
-   - Create coarser-grained tasks to reduce overhead
+   - Create coarser-grained tasks to reduce OpenMP task overhead
-   - Consider work-stealing approaches
+   - Consider minimum subtree size thresholds before spawning new tasks
+   - Balance between parallelism and overhead

-3. **Alternative Algorithms**:
+5. **Alternative Approaches**:
-   - Consider BFS for better parallelization potential
+   - Consider BFS (Breadth-First Search) which has better parallelization characteristics
-   - Use graph partitioning for better load balance
+   - Use graph partitioning to create independent work units

-4. **Hardware Considerations**:
-   - Match thread count to available CPU cores
-   - Consider NUMA effects for multi-socket systems
+   - Implement iterative DFS to avoid stack overflow issues

+6. **Race Condition Prevention**:
+   - The current implementation correctly avoids race conditions through critical sections
+   - However, these critical sections are the primary performance bottleneck
+   - Future implementations should explore alternative synchronization strategies

 ---